KenSchae/documentation/Linux/Install Base Linux Server.md

 sudo netplan apply
 ```

-Note: in the routes section make sure the to and via line up together.
+*The filename of the netplan configuration may not be the same as in the example above.*

 ### Install openssh
-You can select this during Ubuntu install
+Ubuntu installation has the option to install OpenSSH as part of the OS installation.
+You only need to run the install if you skipped this step.
 ```
 sudo apt install openssh-server ssh-keygen